This post is part of a series of posts where I explain how to print to different trays in NAV.

 You can get available trays by executing this command line:

 .\FindTrays.exe “MyPrinterName” > .\AvailableTrays.txt

 How do you get your printer’s name?
 Simple, just go to your printer properties and you’ll find it under the general tab.

 The second solution I suggest is based on NAV.
 The idea is to create a simple report that prints the tray number using:

 - PAPERSOURCE function for NAV 2009 R2 Classic Client and older version,

 - Properties PaperSourceFirstPage, PaperSourceDefaultPage and PaperSourceLastPage for version with Windows Client / RTC (i.e. NAV 2013 and later).

 Sources and examples are available for download here.
 Enjoy!

-In the forth part, we’ll apply what we learned and we’ll discuss some NAV limitations.
+In the fourth part, we’ll apply what we learned, and we’ll discuss some NAV limitations.

 This blog is available also on Microsoft Dynamics NAV Community